 If your employer does not issue you with a P60 or a P45 it may be that you have not been registered for PRSI by your employer.
 It also could be that you have been registered but your employer has not paid the PRSI contributions which are due or has not paid the correct amount.
-An employer is required by law to register all employees for PRSI, pay the correct contributions, maintain accurate records for all employees and to produce these records when requested by social welfare inspectors.
+An employer is required by law to register all employees for PRSI, pay the correct contributions, maintain accurate records for all employees and to produce these records when requested by inspectors.
 If an employer fails to do so it can result in penalties, prosecution or both.

 Your employer is legally obliged to provide you with a payslip that details the tax and PRSI deductions and PRSI contributions made on your behalf.

 If you are still working with your employer you can complain in confidence (at your local social welfare office) and your name will be kept private.
 If it is proved that your current or former employer did not pay PRSI on your behalf, the employer may be forced to back-pay your PRSI contributions.